 A demonstration project may also fall under the aegis of HUD’s Choice Neighborhoods Initiative, which has as one of its goals the transformation and energy efficiency upgrade of housing in economically distressed communities.
 In addition to the tax break provided by the city, property owners involved in the demonstration project would see a significant reduction in their utility bills, and could potentially sell the energy they produce as excess capacity back to Con Edison.
 In the distant future, energy production may become a much more localized phenomenon, with the old, formerly centralized public utilities being rebranded into producers of alternative energy.
 Perhaps the current dilemma, rather than being seen as a death sentence or a depressing indictment of wasteful society, can provide an opportunity to rethink and retool our existing way of life.
 Our chance is now.

 Research Team: Fay Alkhalifa, Marcus Brooks, Graziela Gimenes, Akiko Hagiwara, Anna Obratzsova, Gabriela Rodriguez, Allison Schwartz.

 This article is adapted from “Clip-on Architecture: Reforesting Cities and Potential Solutions to the Climate Crisis” by Vanessa Keith, a PDF of which can be downloaded here.
-Right-click here to download the bibliography (PDF).
+Download the bibliography as a PDF here.

 All images courtesy of Vanessa Keith.